 You can also find polyester aida which is much stiffer and doesn’t require a hoop.
 This can be too stiff to use with a hoop, so if you find a hoop gets in the way, consider giving this a go for your next attempt.

 Ensure the aida you’re buying is the right count for the pattern you are using and large enough for the complete design plus extra to allow for borders.
-It is unlikely that you would want to frame it without blank space around the design.
-I can’t tell you how many times I have finished a design and then discovered it is too small for the frame I had planned to put it in!
+It is unlikely you would want to frame it without blank space around the design.
+I can’t tell you how often I’ve finished a design and discovered it is too small for the frame I had planned to put it in!

-If you are using a coloured aida, I suggest washing it in warm soapy water before use to remove any excess dye.
-This will stop the colour transferring onto the thread and ruining the overall effect of your project.
+If you’re using a coloured aida, I suggest washing it in warm soapy water before use to remove any excess dye.
+This will stop the colour from transferring onto the thread and ruining the overall effect of your project.

 When starting out it is a good idea to use a hoop as it helps to keep the stitches even and makes it easier to hold your work.
 If you’re working on a very large design you might want to use a rectangular, stretch frame on a stand, but you really don’t need one of these to begin with.
 I can’t tell you the number hoops, frames and stands I’ve bought that have just ended up in a box in our spare room!
 As you become more experienced, you may find you prefer not to use a hoop at all but I’d recommend it if you’re just starting out.